-The Trustees of the Richards Free Library and the Judges of the Sarah Josepha Hale award are pleased to announce that novelist, Richard Russo, is the 2013 Hale Award Medalist.
-He will accept the award on October 5, 2113 at 8:00 p.m. at the Newport Opera House.
+The Trustees of the Richards Free Library and the Judges of the Sarah Josepha Hale Award are pleased to announce that author and environmentalist Bill McKibben is the 2014 Hale Award Medalist.
+He will accept the award on October 4, 2014 at 8:00 p.m. at the Newport Opera House.

-For over fifty years, the Sarah Josepha Hale Award, has been given by the trustees of the Richards Free Library in recognition of a distinguished body of written work in the field of literature and letters.
-The award honors Sarah Josepha Hale, author, poet, and essayist, who as editor of Godey’s Lady’s Magazine shaped the opinion of nineteenth century American women.
-The list of Hale Award winners includes the finest writers of our times from Robert Frost in 1956 to Jill Lepore in 2012.
+For over fifty years, the Sarah Josepha Hale Award has been given by the Trustees of the Richards Free Library in recognition of a distinguished body of written work in the field of literature and letters.
+The award honors author, poet, and essayist, Sarah Josepha Hale, who as editor of Godey’s Lady’s Magazine shaped the opinion of nineteenth century American women.
+The list of Hale Award winners includes the finest writers of our times from Robert Frost in 1956 to Richard Russo in 2013.

 For more information about the Hale award please contact Andrea Thorpe, Director of the Richards Free Library at 603-863-3430 or firstname.lastname@example.org.